 - Invoice or some information showing the training costs

 - Costs for lodging, meals, and transportation

-In addition, the department chair must send a letter to ISLA supporting the language proficiency training and indicating how it will enhance the scholarship or artistic work of the applicant.
+In addition, the department chair must send a letter to the ISLA Director supporting the language proficiency training and indicating how it will enhance the scholarship or artistic work of the applicant.